-Statistics on mortgage lending: September 2016 edition
+Statistics on mortgage lending: June 2018 edition

-Commentary on the statistics (PDF)
+- Commentary on the statistics (PDF)

-MLAR statistics: summary tables (Excel)
+- MLAR statistics: summary tables (Excel)

-MLAR statistics: detailed tables (Excel)
+- MLAR statistics: detailed tables (Excel)

 For any technical queries on the tables contact MLAR Statistics.

-An Explanatory Note detailing the relationship between these data and other mortgage statistics published by the Bank of England is available on their website.
+An explanatory note detailing the relationship between these data and other mortgage statistics published by the Bank of England is available on their website.

+The next edition will be published here on 11 September 2018.
 Provisional dates will be confirmed or revised no later than a week before.

 To help us understand your needs and to improve our mortgage lending statistics, we would like you to give us some feedback.